codepath/android_guides/Constructing-View-Layouts.md

 The only way to fulfill this requirement is to expand the height of the second button as shown below:

 <img src="http://imgur.com/cDK6tws.png"/>

-You can see more about this layout by inspecting the [RelativeLayout.LayoutParams](http://developer.android.com/reference/android/widget/RelativeLayout.LayoutParams.html) docs and the official [RelativeLayout guide](http://developer.android.com/guide/topics/ui/layout/relative.html).

 ## PercentRelativeLayout